ezmsg-org/ezmsg-tools/README.md

 During or after a pipeline run with profiling enabled, you can run (`uv run `) `performance-monitor` to visualize the performance of the nodes in the pipeline.

 > Unlike `signal-monitor`, this tool does not require the pipeline to attach to an existing graph service because it relies exclusively on the logfile.

+> This performance monitor is soon to be deprecated in favor of monitoring tools built-in to ezmsg.

 ### ezmsg-signal-monitor